anakan93/latam-ops-dashboard/README.md

 - 7 sociodemographic coverage fields per country (age, gender, income, employment, education, marital status, address, phone)
 - Overall coverage % and data quality score

 > ⚠️ **Note:** All data in this repository is simulated for portfolio purposes.
-No real TransUnion data is used.
+No real data is used.

 ---